Agentic Evaluation Testing

 Evaluation Criteria

-- Actionability -- Findings must include a concrete fix, not just a description
+- Actionability -- findings must suggest a concrete next step, not just a label

-- Context awareness -- The agent must read surrounding code (guards, retry paths, comments) before flagging
+- Context awareness -- the agent must read surrounding code, current docs, and feature-hub state before claiming drift or failure

 How It's Configured